Research Group on Embryonic Neurogenesis

 Publications

-- Markert, F., L. Müller, K. Badstübner-Meeske & A. Storch (2020) Early Chronic Intermittent Maternal Hyperoxygenation Impairs Cortical Development by Inhibition of Pax6-Positive Apical Progenitor Cell Proliferation.
-J Neuropathol Exp Neurol.
+Markert, F., L. Muller, K. Badstubner-Meeske, and A. Storch, Early Chronic Intermittent Maternal Hyperoxygenation Impairs Cortical Development by Inhibition of Pax6-Positive Apical Progenitor Cell Proliferation.
+J Neuropathol Exp Neurol, 2020.

-- Fauser, M., G. Weselek, C. Hauptmann, F. Markert, M. Gerlach, A. Hermann & A. Storch (2020) Catecholaminergic Innervation of Periventricular Neurogenic Regions of the Developing Mouse Brain.
-Front Neuroanat.
+Fauser, M., G. Weselek, C. Hauptmann, F. Markert, M. Gerlach, A. Hermann, and A. Storch, Catecholaminergic Innervation of Periventricular Neurogenic Regions of the Developing Mouse Brain.
+Front Neuroanat, 2020.

 Equipment (a selection)